RyanLamansky/dotnet-webassembly/README.md

 ## Current Development Objectives

+Informational; there is no timelime for completion of these items.

 - Improve official specification compliance, using Google Chrome as the reference for correct behavior.
 - Improve exceptions thrown from problems found during compilation or execution.
 - Provide a mechanism to replace the `System.Reflection.Emit.AssemblyBuilder`-affiliated methods with replacements so that something like Mono.Cecil can be used to produce a DLL.